Doping poses one of the greatest threats to sport today.

-If an athlete’s doctor has a question regarding the status of a substance, they should check the substance on the Global Dro.
+If an athlete’s doctor has a question regarding the status of a substance, they should check the substance on Global Dro

-An exemption is only granted provided that there is no unfair advantage given to the athlete by taking the substance or using the method.
+An exemption is only granted if there is no unfair advantage given to the athlete by taking the substance or using the method.

-ASADA has a wealth of information on therapeutic use exemptions which can be found here.
+Sport Integrity Australia has a wealth of information on Therapeutic Use Exemptions which can be found here.

 TUE forms should be sent directly to ASDMAC for consideration.